Mike Zalewski: Playing career

-On January 20, 2016, Zalewski signed a two-way, one year NHL contract with the Vancouver Canucks and was recalled the same day.
+On January 20, 2016, Zalewski signed a two-way, one-year NHL contract with the Vancouver Canucks and was recalled the same day.

 Zalewski left the Canucks' organization after three full seasons, signing a one-year deal with the Straubing Tigers of the Deutsche Eishockey Liga on July 17, 2017, joining his brother Steven who had played for Straubing the previous two years.
 In the 2017–18 season, Zalewski tallied 14 goals and 31 points in 51 games.

 With the conclusion of his contract with Straubing, Zalewski signed a one-year deal with Kölner Haie on July 5, 2018.

 On August 22, 2019, Zalewski moved to the neighboring Austrian Hockey League, agreeing to a one-year contract with the Vienna Capitals.
 In his lone season in the EBEL, Zalewski registered 15 goals and 33 points through 46 regular season games.
 He recorded 2 assists in 3 playoff games before the post-season was cancelled due to the COVID-19 pandemic.

-As a free agent approaching the 2020–21 season, Zalewski returned to previous club, Kölner Haie, on a one-year contract on December 11, 2020.
+As a free agent approaching the 2020–21 season, Zalewski returned to his previous club, Kölner Haie, on a one-year contract on December 11, 2020.

 Personal life

 Zalewski has two brothers who play professional hockey as well, Steven, formerly with New Jersey and San Jose of the NHL; and Rich, of the Southern Hockey League.
 One of his sisters, Annika, plays college hockey for Colgate.

+Michael now works as a sales representative for Redwood Software.